A quick guide to visiting South Molle Island in the Whitsundays. Includes how to get here, what to expect, and photography from my trip.

 Featured in:Sailing log Week 3

-What to Expect on South Molle Island
+What to Expect When Visiting South Molle Island

 South Molle Island has three tall points and is surrounded by hilly grasslands.
 There are several secluded bays with fringing reefs to explore.

 Most travelers and backpackers tend to head straight for Whitsunday and Hamilton Islands.
-However, if you have the time and want an entire tropical island to yourselves, then make sure you stop-by at South Molle Island.
+However, if you have the time and want an entire tropical island to yourselves, then make sure you stop by at South Molle Island.

 Exploring the South Molle Island Abandoned Resort